fluree/docs.flur.ee/content/using_from_app.md

 To get a permanent admin token, follow these steps:

 1. Identify the authorization record (or create one) that you wish the token to utilize.
 A sample transaction is provided here if you need to create a new one.
+Note that, by default, all databases have a built-in `["_role/id", "root"]` role with access to everything inside a database.
 2. Generate a token tied to that authorization record either via the FlureeDB admin dashboard or via an API call

 If you need to create an authorization record, see the example provided.